Which Scatterplot Shows the Weakest Negative Linear Correlation?

 Spotting the weakest negative linear correlation is less about memorizing formulas and more about training your visual intuition—while keeping an eye on axis scales, outliers, and sample size.
 The plot that looks the most “flat” and “scattered” is usually the one with the smallest (closest to zero) negative r.

 Next time you’re handed a wall of dots, pause, scan the slope, gauge the spread, and if you can, pull out a quick correlation calculation.
-You’ll be able to point out the weakest negative link faster than most people, and you’ll avoid the common traps that turn a simple visual into a misleading conclusion.
+And you’ll be able to point out the weakest negative link faster than most people, and you’ll avoid the common traps that turn a simple visual into a misleading conclusion.
 Happy chart‑reading!

 8. Use a “reference” line to calibrate your eye